colevandersWands/snippetry/snippets/variation.md

 ---
-It's expression, not obsession.
+alt: It's expression, not obsession.
 I promise.
 ---

 # Theme and Variation